jas3333/gptchat_pinecone/script/README.md

 #### How to Use:

 Just drop your PDFs into the docs folder and then run the script, it should show up as an option in the menu.
+Keep in mind splitting the PDF does take awhile and it may look like nothing is happening.
+It can take several minutes to complete.